Aldenar/YoutubeWatcher/README.md

 ### Discord UID for optional mention in the notification messages
 1. In Discord, go to User Settings
 2. Click the little three dots next to your Avatar / Name / Badges and click "Copy ID"

-## License
-Not a lawyer.
-In general - You are free to Copy / Distribute / Modify this script as you find the need to, with or without credits to this repo.